Everything You Need to Know About Closing Costs for Home Sellers

 At the end of the day, selling your home is a big financial decision, and it’s important to be informed every step of the way.
 So, take a deep breath, grab a cup of coffee, and let’s dive into the world of closing costs.

 When you’re in the market to sell your beloved abode, it’s customary to enlist the help of a real estate agent.
 The two of you will work together to create a listing agreement, which spells out the details of your partnership, including the agent’s commission fee.
-This is usually calculated as a percentage of the sale price, and is then divvied up between the seller’s agent and the buyer’s agent.
+Usually calculated as a percentage of the sale price, the seller’s agent and the buyer’s agent then divvy it up.
 The exact amount of the commission can vary based on a number of factors, such as the location of the property and the scope of services provided by the agent.

 When you’re in the midst of a real estate transaction, you’re likely to come across a few unfamiliar terms.
 One such term is “title and escrow fees.”
 These fees are essential for ensuring a smooth and successful transaction, but what do they actually cover?